LSD: Forms

 LSD is produced in crystalline form and is then mixed with excipients or redissolved for production in ingestible forms.
 Liquid solution is either distributed in small vials or, more commonly, sprayed onto or soaked into a distribution medium.
 Historically, LSD solutions were first sold on sugar cubes, but practical considerations forced a change to tablet form.
 Appearing in 1968 as an orange tablet measuring about 6 mm across, "Orange Sunshine" acid was the first largely available form of LSD after its possession was made illegal.
 Tim Scully, a prominent chemist, made some of these tablets, but said that most "Sunshine" in the USA came by way of Ronald Stark, who imported approximately thirty-five million doses from Europe.

 Over some time, tablet dimensions, weight, shape and concentration of LSD evolved from large (4.5–8.1 mm diameter), heavyweight (≥150 μg), round, high concentration (90–350 μg/tab) dose units to small (2.0–3.5 mm diameter) lightweight (as low as 4.7 μg/tab), variously shaped, lower concentration (12–85 μg/tab, average range 30–40 μg/tab) dose units.
 LSD tablet shapes have included cylinders, cones, stars, spacecraft, and heart shapes.
 The smallest tablets became known as "Microdots".

 After tablets came "computer acid" or "blotter paper LSD", typically made by dipping a preprinted sheet of blotting paper into an LSD/water/alcohol solution.
-More than 200 types of LSD tablets have been encountered since 1969 and more than 350 blotter paper designs have been observed since 1975.
-About the same time as blotter paper LSD came "Windowpane" (AKA "Clearlight"), which contained LSD inside a thin gelatin square a quarter of an inch (6 mm) across.
-LSD has been sold under a wide variety of often short-lived and regionally restricted street names including Acid, Trips, Uncle Sid, Blotter, Lucy, Alice and doses, as well as names that reflect the designs on the sheets of blotter paper.
+More than 200 types of LSD tablets have been encountered since 1969, and more than 350 blotter paper designs have been observed since 1975.
+About the same time as blotter paper, LSD came "Windowpane" (AKA "Clearlight"), which contained LSD inside a thin gelatin square a quarter of an inch (6 mm) across.
+LSD has been sold under a wide variety of often short-lived and regionally restricted street names, including Acid, Trips, Uncle Sid, Blotter, Lucy, Alice and doses, as well as names that reflect the designs on the sheets of blotter paper.
 Authorities have encountered the drug in other forms—including powder or crystal, and capsule.

 Blotters

-Blotter art designs printed on blotter paper can serve to identify dose strengths, different batches, or makers.
+Blotter art designs printed on blotter paper can identify dose strengths, different batches, or makers.

-On the other hand, blotters without art may be considered safer by some, since there is no guarantee that the printer ink used in clandestine production is edible or non-toxic for long-term exposure, and it is also possible for unscrupulous dealers to mimic reputable blotter art designs in order to boost sales.
+On the other hand, blotters without art may be considered safer by some, since there is no guarantee that the printer ink used in clandestine production is edible or non-toxic for long-term exposure, and it is also possible for unscrupulous dealers to mimic reputable blotter art designs to boost sales.